ElijahCuff/EpicList/new_rules/README.md

 • Symbolic Characters
 • 6 Characters or More

-We have reduced the entire list by 95.9% (capitals+digits+symbols) , without excluding passwords that do not contain symbols - the list is still reduced by 62.8 %
+We have reduced the entire list by 95.9% (capitals+digits+symbols)
+Without excluding passwords that do not contain symbols - the list is still reduced by 62.8 %.

-This tells me that 60% to 95% of most password lists today are actually useless in modern security implementations, contains millions of 2 character passwords for example.
+This tells me that 60% to 95% of most common password lists available today are actually useless in modern security implementations like for example on Facebook, requiring Capitals + Digits + Punctuation nowadays.

 #### P.S
 When a password was encountered that entirely consisted of lower case characters, the password had the first letter replaced with a capital letter and then it was checked against the rules again before being added to the final file ( my attempt at reversing DE-Capitilised password lists ).